Origins, Prophesies and the

 Maitreya

-of young Buddhist novices.
-"It may be merely coincidental with slack labor periods
+the seasonal retreat of young Buddhist novices.
+"It may be merely coincidental with

 ** Ibid. p.
 289